Magnetic correlations in the $SU(3)$ triangular-lattice $t$-$J$ model at finite doping

 Next we study the evolution of magnetic correlations upon hole-doping $\delta=n_h/L$ for $t/J=3$.
-Fig.~\ref{fig:2}c shows the magnitude of the nearest neighbor (\textit{nn}) and next-nearest neighbor (\textit{nnn}) correlations for different dopings.
+Fig.~\ref{fig:2}b shows the magnitude of the nearest neighbor (\textit{nn}) and next-nearest neighbor (\textit{nnn}) correlations for different dopings.
 The cartoon inset shows the specific distances considered, which correspond to \textit{nn} sites on different sublattices, and \textit{nnn} sites on the same sublattice, showing the expected FM and AFM correlations of the 3-SL order in the low-doping regime.
 We observe that upon doping the correlations decrease, with the \textit{nnn} correlations going through a sign change at $\delta\approx0.25$.
-We also show a comparison with the analogous \textit{nn} and \textit{nnn} correlations on the $SU(2)$ square lattice from Ref.~\cite{lange2024simulatingtwodimensionaltjmodel}, which we find to be strikingly similar, highlighting the aforementioned analogy between the two models.
+The inset also show a comparison with the analogous \textit{nn} and \textit{nnn} correlations on the $SU(2)$ square lattice from Ref.~\cite{lange2024simulatingtwodimensionaltjmodel}, which we find to be strikingly similar, highlighting the aforementioned analogy between the two models.
 We find that the sign crossing happens at similar doping values, indicating that the magnetic polaron regime and AFM region of the phase diagram have a similar dependence on doping as in the $SU(2)$ square lattice case.
 Note that the sign change in the $SU(3)$ case is less pronounced, as expected from the fact that the maximal \textit{nn} AFM correlations are smaller than in the $SU(2)$ case.
-The sign change can be explained by the disturbance of the AFM order due to delocalization of the holes.
-In the frozen spin approximation, the hole motion creates a string of displaced spins, see Fig~\ref{fig:1}b, effectively exchanging \textit{nn} and \textit{nnn} sites.
-These displaced spins lead to a mixing of the two correlations, causing a sign change in the \textit{nnn} amplitude.
-However, since the correlation range is reduced in the $SU(3)$ case, this leads to a smaller negative contribution in the mixing of correlations, causing the sign change to be less pronounced.
+The origin of the sign change and shape of the correlations can be explained within the geometric string theory developed for the $SU(2)$ Hubbard model, see next section.

 To further investigate the effect of hole doping on the AFM order, we also study higher-order magnetic polaron correlations.
 In analogy to the $SU(2)$ case~\cite{lange2024simulatingtwodimensionaltjmodel,Koepsell2021}, we define the connected correlations